julcaguiat/j-cag.github.io/topic-pages/7WinAgent_page.md

-﻿## **🛰️ How to Install the Wazuh Agent on a Windows 10 VM**
+﻿## **🛰️ How to Install Wazuh Agent on a Windows 10 VM**

-> The Wazuh Agent runs on endpoints and sends logs,
-> events, and security
+> The Wazuh Agent runs on endpoints and sends logs, events, and security
->
 > data to the Wazuh Manager for analysis.
 This tutorial will guide you
-> through installing and
->
-> registering the Wazuh Agent on a Windows 10 VM to the SIEM.
+> through installing and registering the Wazuh Agent on a Windows 10 VM to the SIEM.

 ---

 **✅ What You Need**

-• A Windows 10 VM running in VirtualBox on your Windows 11 host
+- A Windows 10 VM running in VirtualBox on your Windows 11 host

-• A working Wazuh Server (on Ubuntu VM), installed using the previous guide
+- A working Wazuh Server (on Ubuntu VM), installed using the previous guide

-• The IP address of the Wazuh Server
+- The IP address of the Wazuh Server

-• Internet access on the Windows 10 VM
+- Internet access on the Windows 10 VM

 ---